 Lake Massabesic, located at the heart of Manchester, is a large, protected watershed that covers over 2,500 acres of land.
 Locals love the endless supply of outdoor activities found here.
 If you’re a water bug, you can go boating on the lake.
 If you’re more of a land rover, there are about 50 miles of trails and a loop for you to run, bike, and hike along.
 The sky’s the limit!

 Read a good book at The Bookery

-The Bookery is an airy, modern bookstore and cafe that opened its doors in 2017.
+The Bookery is an airy, modern New Hampshire bookstore and cafe that opened its doors in 2017.
 It offers a good selection of genres, from poetry to science to all the latest bestsellers.
 The staff are very welcoming, the cafe offers fresh, quality food, and they always have events going on like live music and author talks.

 Break out of the Granite State Escape Room